Alfresco/docs-alfresco/insight-engine/latest/concepts/solradmin-left.md

 ![](../images/threaddump.png)

-**Core-Specific Tools**
+## Core-Specific Tools

 Click the **Core Selector** to display a list of Solr cores, with a search box that can be used to find a specific core.

 When you select a core:

--   the central part of the screen shows Statistics and other information about the selected core.
+* the central part of the screen shows Statistics and other information about the selected core.
--   a secondary menu opens under the core name with the administration options available for that particular core.
+* a secondary menu opens under the core name with the administration options available for that particular core.
 The core-specific options are:

     |Options|Description|
     |-------|-----------|
     |Overview|This dashboard displays full statistics of the indexes.
 It shows the index count for each of the cores.
 It also provides a summary report and an FTS status report.
 The summary report displays information about the number of nodes in index, transactions in index, approximate transactions remaining, and so on.
 The FTS status report displays information about the FTS status clean, FTS status dirty, and FTS status new.|
     |Analysis|Allows data analysis according to the field, field type and dynamic rule configurations found in schema.xml.|
     |Dataimport|Displays information about the current status of the Data Import Handler.
 It enables you to import commands as defined by the options selected on the screen and defined in the configuration file.|
     |Documents|Provides a simple form allowing execution of various Solr indexing commands directly from the browser.
-The screen allows you to:    -   Copy documents in JSON, CSV or XML and submit them to the index
+The screen allows you to:    * Copy documents in JSON, CSV or XML and submit them to the index
-    -   Upload documents (in JSON, CSV or XML)
+    * Upload documents (in JSON, CSV or XML)
-    -   Construct documents by selecting fields and field values
+    * Construct documents by selecting fields and field values
 |
     |Files|Displays the current core configuration files such as solrconfig.xml and schema.xml.
 Configuration files cannot be edited with this screen, so a text editor must be used.|
     |Ping|Enables you to ping a named core and determine whether the core is active.
 The Ping option does not open a page, but the status of the request can be seen on the core overview page shown when clicking on a collection name.
 The length of time the request has taken is displayed next to the Ping option, in milliseconds.|